Are Targeted Data Poisoning Attacks as Effective as We Think?: Metrics for Targeted Data Poisoning Difficulty

 \begin{hypothesis} The classification difficulty of a test sample $\xte$ is negatively correlated with its poisoning difficulty, i.e., a sample $\xte$ that is easy to classify is correspondingly difficult to poison. \end{hypothesis}

-To verify the above hypothesis, it is necessary to establish a robust measure of the difficulty of classification, which we approach by examining the prediction correctness throughout training: \begin{definition}[Ergodic Prediction Accuracy, \CPA] We say the classification difficulty for a target sample $\xte$ can be measured by the ergodic average correctness (denoted by the indicator function) for $N$ training epochs with $M$ different initializations:
+To verify the above hypothesis, it is necessary to establish a robust measure of classification difficulty, which we approach by examining prediction behavior throughout training. \begin{definition}[Ergodic Prediction Accuracy, \CPA] We say the classification difficulty for a target sample $\xte$ can be measured by the ergodic average correctness (denoted by the indicator function) for $N$ training epochs with $M$ different initializations: